-We scheduled this trip around our 12th wedding anniversary.
-We live in Texas, are both professionals, are in our 40s, have no children, like to ballroom dance, and like to read.
+This is our sixth cruise.
+Four have been with Royal Caribbean and one, our last in March 2008, was with Celebrity.
+We live in Texas, are both professionals, are in our mid and late 40s, have no children, like to ballroom dance, and like to read.
 While cruising we usually get up before sunrise and seldom stay up past midnight.
 We don't participate in pool games or other such activities and we think art auctions on board are annoying.

 Entertainment and Lounges: